ivaandrey/portfolio/pages/optometry_project/optometry.md

 ## Glasses Lens Measurement for Optometric Applications ##

-Accurate **glasses lens measurement** is a critical aspect of optometry, ensuring that prescription eyewear provides optimal vision correction, comfort, and long-term wearability.
-Whether for single-vision, bifocal, progressive, or specialized lenses, precise measurements are essential for aligning the optical center of the lenses with the wearer's eyes.
-Even minor misalignments can lead to visual discomfort, headaches, and reduced effectiveness of the prescription.
+Accurate **glasses lens measurement** is vital in optometry, ensuring prescription lenses deliver optimal vision correction and comfort.
+Whether for single-vision, bifocal, or progressive lenses, precise fitting aligns the optical center of the lens with the pupil, minimizing discomfort and maximizing visual clarity.

 **Key Frame Measurements for Optimal Fit:**
 + **Pupillary Distance (PD)**: Ensures the optical centers of the lenses align perfectly with the wearer’s pupils for maximum clarity and reduced eye strain.